 The aim of this Strategy is to identify up to 20-years' supply of urban and large lot residential land supply for each settlement where growth is sustainable and ensure planning decisions do not constrain future growth or increase land use conflict.
 This Section sets out the identified Strategy Areas in rough order of priority (subject to market feasibility & detailed site studies).
-See the following Figure(s): Growth Areas.
+See Figure 11 - Strategy Growth Areas.
 The rough supply/demand calculations above suggest there may just be enough Village Zone land for the next 20 years (though due to a number of variables, additional land should be identified) and Large Lot Residential land will run out sometime after 10 years (so new land should be identified) as set out below.
+Large lot residential land is identified as an earlier priority due to historic demand, but some additional Village zoned land may also be required.